High school basketball: La Crosse Central's Terrance Thompson commits to UW-Green Bay

-Central High School senior Terrance Thompson announced today that he will accept a scholarship to join the UW-Green Bay men's basketball team next season.
+Central High School senior Terrance Thompson has announced that he will accept a scholarship to join the UW-Green Bay men’s basketball team next season.

 Thompson, a 6-foot-8, 240-pound forward to helped the Red Raiders to a 68-11 record over the past three seasons, chose the Phoenix over a final list that also included Duquesne University (Pa.) and plenty of other offers to go with them.